ohinton/instagram_clone/README.md

-# README
+# 🐱 Katstagram 🐱

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-Instagram / Flickr clone
+#### By Olivia Hinton & Noah Yasskin | 9/15/16

+## Description

+This fun app lets you upload your favorite cat photos and tag your friends in cat photos!

+## General Setup Instructions

+* Clone this repository
+* Install gems by running command `$ bundle` in the terminal
+* Open another terminal tab and type `postgres` to start PostgreSQL database
+* Return to first terminal tab and run `rails db:create` to create the databases
+* Run `rails db:migrate db:test:prepare` to create tables
+* Launch the Rails server by running command `$ rails s` in the terminal
+* Launch site by visiting localhost:3000 in browser

+## Project Guidelines

 Make an app that lets users upload their photos to share with the world.
-Feel free to clone Flickr exactly or make an (Instagram) variation for a specific audience.

-Photo sharing features to include:
+User stories include:

-Users create accounts
+* Users create accounts
-Users can add, edit, delete images (but only their own) Users can add, edit, delete tags for all images
+* Users can add, edit, delete images (but only their own)
+* Users can add, edit, delete tags for all images
-Users can tag each other in images (to start simple, you may choose to display a list of all the users in a drop-down menu when you add a tag)
+* Users can tag each other in images (to start simple, you may choose to display a list of all the users in a drop-down menu when you add a tag)
-Users have a profile page (users#show) with a list of all the photos they are tagged in Users can "favorite" images; include image favorites on profile page Users can add, edit, delete comments to images
+* Users have a profile page (users#show) with a list of all the photos they are tagged in
+* Users can "favorite" images; include image favorites on profile page
+* Users can add, edit, delete comments to images

+## Tech Used

-* Ruby version
+* Ruby on Rails (v.
+5.0.0.1)

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Active Record

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* PostgreSQL

-* ...
+* Bootstrap/SCSS

+### License

+*This software is licensed under the MIT license.*

+Copyright (c) 2016 **Olivia Hinton & Noah Yasskin**